Inspiration / How To / How-To: Proper Wall Sconce Placement

 There are so many different ways to light a bathroom, and it really comes down to personal preference.
 Generally, we recommend placing wall sconces near a mirror as task lighting.
 When installing sconces on either side of the vanity, it’s best to install bathroom sconces between 60”-65” from the floor.

 The height of the sconce should land just around eye level, preventing unflattering shadows or harsh glares.
 If you decide to place your sconce above the mirror, we recommend installing it between 75”- 80” above the ground depending on the placement of the mirror.
 This ensures optimal light coverage for daily routines.
-When it comes to the bathroom, the more lighting the better, so don’t be afraid to choose larger scaled fixtures if space allows.
+When it comes to the bathroom, the more lighting the better, so don’t be afraid to choose larger scaled fixtures, opens in a new tab if space allows.

 Entryway